 Here are the values to use in your domain's DNS settings to configure MX records for Gmail with Google Workspace.
 Each record points to a Google mail server.
-Note important details below about setting mail server Priorities.
+For more information on MX records, see Activate Gmail for Google Workspace.

 For example: ASPMX.L.GOOGLE.COM.

 |Blank or @||3600||MX||1||ASPMX.L.GOOGLE.COM|